In honor of

 by Daniel D. Teoli Jr.

-The photog usually does not set out to be an asshole, but when you concentrate only on ‘getting the shot’ it is a natural offshoot of the process.
-Now, on the positive side, the better you are at candid work, the less assholeish you need to be.
+Now, as Weegee told us, most people are reasonable.
+Most street photogs usually do not set out to be an asshole.
+But when you concentrate only on ‘getting the shot’ it is a natural offshoot of the process.
+And this need to be an asshole only comes about if you insist on in-your-face, candid photography like I do.
+On the positive side, the better you are at candid work, the less assholeish you need to be.

 Postcard display Amsterdam